datosh-org/most-secure-calculator/README.md

 ## Build CLI

-OCI compatibel artifacts can be distributed via a breadth of registries.
+OCI compatible artifacts can be distributed via a breadth of registries.
 On the other hand, CLI binaries are usually distributed via GitHub release pages.